 So you should cleanse your filter using the fish tank water – it helps to keep beneficial bacteria in your filter elements.

 4. Clean The Fish Tank

-If you want to keep your fish tank clean and happy, the water in their home must remain pristine.
+If you want to keep your fish tank clean and happy, the water in your home must remain pristine.
 Regular cleaning will help avoid the buildup of toxic chemicals like Ammonia, which can instantly kill or make life unbearable for those living there.
-To maintain optimum quality sorts through these steps:
+To maintain optimum quality sort through these steps:

 Remove unwanted pollutant

 Unnecessary impurities like leftover food, dead plant, and fish waste a high ammonia level in the fish tank.

 So you ought to remove such pollutants from the water using a fishnet.

 If you found a lot of uneaten food in your aquarium, you are overfeeding.
 Provide your fish the amount they can finish within 2-5 minutes.

 The substrate is the bottom bed of the tank, so there will undoubtedly be a lot of pollutants trapped in the substrate in your aquarium.

 This pollutant can cause a surge in the ammonia level of your aquarium.
 So cleaning your substrate at a regular interval is vital.
 A siphon or gravel vacuum can help you do this.